Assaad Seif: Life

-Professional Affiliations

-Assaad Seif has been an Honorary Senior Research Associate in the Institute of Archaeology, University College London since September 2010 and a Member of American Schools of Oriental Research since February 2010.
-He is also a member of the Editorial Advisory Board of CMAS, a British publication dealing with the conservation and management of archaeological sites.
-He has also been a member of ICOM since 2004.
-Between 1998 and 2000 he was a member of the CAA (Computer Applications in Archaeology) Steering Committee and between 1998 and 1999 a member of the CCD-Lebanon (Committee for Combating Desertifcation) under the auspices of the Ministry of Agriculture.

-Career
+Work

 Since May 1996, Seif has been an archaeologist at the Directorate General of Antiquities (DGA) within the Lebanese Ministry of Culture.
-Between 1999 and 2000 (August 1999 - February 2000) he was acting General Director of the DGA.
-In January 2007 he was appointed Director and coordinator of the archaeological excavations and research projects in Lebanon (Ministry of Culture, DGA).
-During 2004 he was Director of the Geophysical Surveying Unit at the Ministry of Culture, DGA and since 2003 was Heritage Management Director and coordinator of the archaeological excavations of the Beirut city center.
-In 2003 he became Coordinator of the IT training of the DGA personnel and between 2002 and 2008 was put in charge of the automation project of the DGA (in collaboration with Office of the Minister of State for Administrative Reform (Lebanon)).
-Since 2001 he has been responsible for the GIS Archaeological Map of Lebanon and Coordinator of the Archaeological Map of Tyre.
-Between 2001–2003, he was Coordinator of the CEDRE project on behalf of the Directorate General of Antiquities.
+Between August 1999 and February 2000, he was acting General Director of the DGA.
+In January 2007, he was appointed Director and coordinator of the archaeological excavations and research projects in Lebanon (Ministry of Culture, DGA).
+During 2004, he was Director of the Geophysical Surveying Unit at the Ministry of Culture, DGA and since 2003 was Heritage Management Director and coordinator of the archaeological excavations of the Beirut city center.
+In 2003, he became Coordinator of the IT training of the DGA personnel and between 2002 and 2008 was put in charge of the automation project of the DGA (in collaboration with Office of the Minister of State for Administrative Reform (Lebanon)).
+Since 2001, he has been responsible for the GIS Archaeological Map of Lebanon and Coordinator of the Archaeological Map of Tyre.
+Between 2001 and 2003, he was Coordinator of the CEDRE project on behalf of the Directorate General of Antiquities.
 In 2000 he became a member of the committee designated by the Prime Minister for restructuring the Directorate General of Antiquities.
-Between April 1999 and February 2000 he was also in charge of the international archaeological missions in the DGA.
-In 1999 he was Cultural Heritage specialist representing Lebanon during the Twenty-third session of the UNESCO World Heritage Bureau (10 July 1999) and the 3rd extraordinary session of the UNESCO World Heritage Committee in Paris UNESCO headquarters (12 July 1999).
-In 1999 he became a member of the Committee designated by the Minister of Culture for the preparation of 14 September UNESCO Day in Byblos.
-In 1999 he was a member of the Committee designated by the Minister of Culture for the evaluation of the historic buildings in Beirut.
-Also in 1999 he was delegated by the Minister of Culture to represent the DGA in the Delft University of Technology workshop on a Byblos Heritage Management plan with the Collaboration of UNESCO World Heritage Center.
+Between April 1999 and February 2000, he was also in charge of the international archaeological missions in the DGA.
+In 1999, he was Cultural Heritage specialist representing Lebanon during the Twenty-third session of the UNESCO World Heritage Bureau (10 July 1999) and the 3rd extraordinary session of the UNESCO World Heritage Committee in Paris UNESCO headquarters (12 July 1999).
+In 1999, he became a member of the Committee designated by the Minister of Culture for the preparation of 14 September UNESCO Day in Byblos.
+In 1999, he was a member of the Committee designated by the Minister of Culture for the evaluation of the historic buildings in Beirut.
+Also in 1999, he was delegated by the Minister of Culture to represent the DGA in the Delft University of Technology workshop on a Byblos Heritage Management plan with the Collaboration of UNESCO World Heritage Center.
 Between 1997 and 1998 he was appointed Regional Co-director of the Heritage Management section in South Lebanon and between 1996 and 1997 as Regional Co-director of the Heritage Management section in North Lebanon at the Ministry of Culture, DGA.